eaasi/user-handbook/source/guide/import-resource.rst

 .. _add_resources:

 .. note::
-  Resources imported by nodes previous to an EaaSI update *should* persist without additional migration steps.
+  Resources imported by nodes previous to an EAASI update *should* persist without additional migration steps.
 However, unexpected behavior may occur due to metadata changes in the EaaS framework between platform versions.
-The EaaSI team still always recommends healthy backup practices!
-Do please file a bug report or contact the EaaSI team if encountering missing resources or issues during update or migration.
+The EAASI team still always recommends healthy backup practices!
+Do please file a bug report or contact the EAASI team if encountering missing resources or issues during update or migration.

 Import Resources
 *******************